C.J. Abrams Player Props: Nationals vs. Guardians

 C.J.
 Abrams At The Plate

-- He has not hit a home run in his 13 games this year.
+- He has not hit a long ball in his 14 games this season.

 - In two games this season, Abrams has picked up an RBI, and in both of those games he had multiple runs batted in.